 Photo by Filipa Alves.

-In the digital space, Nicholson brought her fresh perspective to a music video for up-and-coming artist Hana, a trio of feminist stop-motion videos she co-directed for Grammy-nominated artist Tommy Trash/s “Luv U Giv" EP, a dance video “Strangers” featuring spectacular talent Lil Buck and most recently a video for Grammy-nominated K. Flay.
+In the digital space, Lorraine brought her fresh perspective to a music video for up-and-coming artist Hana, a trio of feminist stop-motion videos she co-directed for Grammy-nominated artist Tommy Trash/s “Luv U Giv" EP, a dance video “Strangers” featuring spectacular talent Lil Buck and most recently a video for Grammy-nominated K. Flay.
 She also worked as a staff writer on Bret Easton Ellis’s “The Deleted.”
 Additional writing and directing credits include “R.I.P.,” an eight-episode web series on Blumhouse’s CrypTV, which champions new voices in filmmaking.

-In addition, Nicholson has honed her filmmaking skills working on-camera as an actress for ten years.
+In addition, Lorraine has honed her filmmaking skills working on-camera as an actress for ten years.
 Her wide range of credits include the feature films “Click” with Adam Sandler, “Soul Surfer” with Helen Hunt and Bobcat Goldthwait’s “World’s Greatest Dad”.

 United Talent Agency